 This can cause serious harm to native species within that ecosystem because they are suddenly competing with new species for the same resources (food, water, shelter).
 Invasive species typically thrive under these conditions because they have no predators, unlike native species, to help maintain the population.

 When invasive species are introduced, the ecosystem often becomes much less diverse.
-An ecosystem that is less diverse is far more susceptible to further disturbances, such as diseases, climate change, and natural disasters.
+A less diverse ecosystem is far more susceptible to further disturbances like diseases, climate change, and natural disasters.

-Once an invasive species become established in its new environment, it becomes very costly and difficult to eradicate.
+Once an invasive species become established in its new environment, it becomes very costly and challenging to eradicate.
 This can lead to irreversible impacts on the local ecosystem.

 Invasive species have a range of impacts that affect the environment, society and economy, and biodiversity.